raulpy271/telegram_ecommerce/README.md

 ### Setup in local machine

-First of all, see the dependencies in the requirements file or type `pip install -r requirements.txt` to install the dependencies automatically.
+First of all, see the dependencies in the requirements file or type `pip3 install -r requirements.txt` to install the dependencies automatically.

 In this method you should setup a MySQL database, it can be run on your machine or hosted on a cloud provider.
-After the database setup, you should put in the `.env.` the database connection settings.
+After the database setup, you should put in the `.env` the database connection settings.

-In a nearly created database, you should create on it the schema(tables) used in the Bot, to do it use the alembic command bellow:
+In a nearly created database you should create the schema(tables) used in the Bot, to do it use the alembic command below:

 ```sh
 alembic upgrade head